 Rosenkranz, in the “Preface” of his edition of Kant’s collected writings, had the following to say of those lecture notes published after Kant’s death:

 Thus there remain excluded: (1) the detailed description of Kant’s on physical geography put out by Vollmer, (2) the lectures on the philosophical doctrine of religion edited by Pölitz first in 1817 and then again in 1831, (3) the lectures on metaphysics edited by the same in 1821, (4) the philosophical anthropology edited by Friedrich Christian Starke in 1831 from handwritten lecture notes.
 We do not deny the worth of these writings; especially the lectures on metaphysics appear to give us a quite accurate picture of Kant’s lecturing.
 But these writings still essentially contain nothing which does not appear in the other writings, or they betray visible traces of foreign matter which, through a deficient comprehension of the heard lecture and a presumed completion through later interpolation, were mixed in.
-The great mass of facts which distinguishes the Vollmer and the Rink Geographies; the more milk [check?] form in which the philosophy of religion lectures present the main thoughts of the Religion within the Bounds of Pure Reason; the frequent falling back to definitions from the Wolffian school, and the naive liveliness of the tone, by which the lectures on metaphysics differ from the Critique of Pure Reason; the trusting popularity and entrance of many, on the average, world-known [translation?] examples and rules, which differ the Menschenkunde from the Anthropology; all of that does not appear adequate to us to justify the special admission of these lecture notebooks into a collected edition.
+The great mass of facts which distinguishes the Vollmer and the Rink Geographies; the more mild form in which the philosophy of religion lectures present the main thoughts of the Religion within the Bounds of Pure Reason; the frequent falling back to definitions from the Wolffian school, and the naive liveliness of the tone, by which the lectures on metaphysics differ from the Critique of Pure Reason; the trusting popularity and entrance of many, on the average, world-known examples and rules, which differ the Menschenkunde from the Anthropology; all of that does not appear adequate to us to justify the special admission of these lecture notebooks into a collected edition.
 [Immanuel Kant’s sämtliche Werke.
 Ed. von Karl Rosenkranz und Friedr.
 Wilh.
 Schubert, Leipzig 1838, vol. 1, Preface, p. x-xi]

 Wilhelm Dilthey (1833-1911)

-The Berlin Academy concluded, in opposition to all past collected editions of Kant’s works, to also publish the lectures in a critical edition.
+The Berlin Academy concluded, in opposition to all past collected editions of Kant’s works, also to publish the lectures in a critical edition.
 Wilhelm Dilthey says in the preface to this edition:

 Jakob Sonderling (1878-1964)